openstack-archive/fuel-docs/index.rst

   This document describes how to deploy compute nodes for Fuel.

+* `Operations Guide <pdf/Mirantis-OpenStack-4.1-OperationsGuide.pdf>`_

+  A collection of useful procedures for using and managing your Mirantis OpenStack environment.

 * `Reference Architecture <pdf/Mirantis-OpenStack-4.1-ReferenceArchitecture.pdf>`_

   A deep dive into the structure of the Fuel OpenStack environment,